-The requirement that deferred RSUs be paid out as restricted stock upon distribution is typically driven by financial considerations, as allowing for the settlement of RSUs as cash effects the accounting treatment of deferred RSUs.
-Paying RSUs out as restricted stock allows the company to use favorable fixed accounting for the RSU liability, eliminating any potentially volatile impact on the P&L. Unfortunately, without the ability to diversify RSU's while in a DCP account, many executives have been reluctant to defer for fear of having to hold company stock through a negative event.
+The requirement that deferred RSUs be paid out as restricted stock upon distribution is typically driven by financial considerations, as allowing for the settlement of RSUs as cash affects the accounting treatment of deferred RSUs.
+Paying RSUs out as restricted stock allows the company to use favorable fixed accounting for the RSU liability, eliminating any potentially volatile impact on the P&L. Without the ability to diversify RSUs while in a DCP account, many executives have been reluctant to defer for fear of having to hold company stock through a negative event.

 However, EBS has worked with plan sponsors to implement a methodology that permits diversification while still addressing financial concerns about DCP accounting.
-With diversification of RSUs as a plan feature, executives are more interested and comfortable in taking advantage of the tax benefits of deferral because they retain the ability to sell RSUs that are held in their DCP account.
+With diversification of RSUs as a plan feature, executives are more interested in and comfortable with taking advantage of the tax benefits of deferral because they retain the ability to sell RSUs that are held in their DCP account.